Chart Color Schemes

 Population

-Population growth drivers in Beaudesert are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Beaudesert are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Beaudesert's population, as of August 2025, is approximately 16,563.
-This figure represents an increase of 1,889 people since the 2021 Census, which reported a population of 14,674.
-The estimated resident population in June 2024 was 16,123, and there were 672 validated new addresses added since the Census date.
-This results in a population density of 10.2 persons per square kilometer.
-Beaudesert's growth rate of 12.9% since the 2021 Census exceeds both the national average (8.6%) and the state average, positioning it as one of the region's growth leaders.
-Interstate migration contributed approximately 87.0% of overall population gains in recent periods.
+Beaudesert's population, as per AreaSearch's analysis, was approximately 16,771 by November 2025.
+This figure represents a rise of 2,097 individuals, a 14.3% increase from the 2021 Census which reported a population of 14,674.
+The growth is inferred from the estimated resident population of 16,126 in June 2024 and an additional 754 validated new addresses since the Census date.
+This results in a density ratio of 10.3 persons per square kilometer.
+Beaudesert's growth rate exceeded both national (8.9%) and state averages, indicating it as a leading growth area in the region.
+Interstate migration accounted for approximately 87.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 using 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
-Future population projections indicate an above-median growth trend for the area, with an expected increase of 2,836 persons by 2041, reflecting a total increase of 14.4% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Future population projections indicate an above median growth for the area, with an expected increase of 2,836 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.0% over the 17-year period.

 Frequently Asked Questions - Population